 By Andrew Cage

-Do you have the munchies for a good solid Friday night blaze-fest with heart and soul that reminds you of the wild road trip you took with your best friend in summers past?
+With heart and soul that reminds you of the wild road trip you took with your best friend in summers past?
 If that trip ended in a toked up chaotic run for your life from a psycho demon dog, then even better, because Stoned Bros is probably the midnight snack you’ve been holding out for.
 It’s fast and laugh out loud funny, but more important than all that; it’s just a great ride!

 Cousins Eddie and Charlie hit the road – stocked to the nines with one hundred of mother natures finest rolled friends – to discover their Aboriginal ‘blackfella’ roots and hunt down a sacred stone their uncle gave Eddie, hopefully they can discover its secret significance along the way and find a true calling to life.
 But Charlie, with splif in one hand and good intentions in the other; manages to screw it all up along the way.